Lev-Stambler/trivial.js/README.md

 </style>
 ```

 Loading CSS and Javascript are basically the same idea.
-For CSS just call the setCSSSource with the url as the parameter and with Javascript use the setJSSource, again with the URL as the parameter
+For CSS just call the setCSSSource with the url as the parameter (ex `customTag.setCSSSource('/mySiteStyle.css')`) and with Javascript use the setJSSource (ex `customTag.setJSSource('/mySiteScript.js')`)

 ## Authors